cinqque5tion with Sasha Stoltz (by: Jovin Tardif)

 I apologize, but I don’t talk about my clients in a laundry list kind of way.
 I have well known and not so known (for now) clients, but I never talk about them in reference to myself.
 My reputation and client list for over twelve years have been built from word of mouth.
 When a potential client or his or her people reach out to me, they all say the same thing.
 They spoke to someone that I worked with, they saw me out at some event or at a television interview with one of my clients and liked how I handle myself.
 They like that I seem in control without being offensive and quietly & effectively get the best for and from my clients.

-You were the Executive Producer at Have Faith Productions for the feature film “Sons 2 The Grave” filmed in Atlanta.
+Sasha Stoltz, you were the Executive Producer at Have Faith Productions for the feature film “Sons 2 The Grave” filmed in Atlanta.
 What can you tell us about this experience?
 How was the premiere?

 “Sons 2 The Grave “was a project my mother, author, screenwriter and producer Lynne Stoltz worked very hard to get done.
 It took years of persistence and Faith.
 Lynne will tell you it was Faith that brought us there.
 “SONS” is inspired by actual events, (the Toronto murder of Justin Sheppard).
 “We are our brother’s keeper” at the end of the day and we have a responsibility to each other, whatever side of the bridge we live on.
 “SONS” shows us the vulnerability of our youth, especially in at-risk neighborhoods and how cockiness, immaturity, and fear of appearing weak can lead down a dark path.
 We were blessed with an amazing cast.
 The movie has led to a television series to be shot in Toronto 2020, “HUDSON” a police drama.
 “SONS” was chosen by the Atlanta Chamber of Commerce to be shown at a special screen at SXSW as one of the best independent films to be shot in Atl.
 We then chose to concentrate on the sale of “SONS” rather than constantly screen it.
 I have worked in the family businesses since I was very young and this was the next obvious step for me.
 Combining my publicity skills with that of the executive producer role and working with my mother on this was an honour.
 Seeing her inspiring words on screen was very emotional for me.
 Danny Glover said, Lynne rips your heart out and puts it back in, nice and neatly, even if you don’t like what we see”.
 We dedicated this film to my father who passed away a few years ago.
 This was an emotional journey for me.
 We had the opportunity to screen “SONS” privately with Martin Luther King III, Mrs. King and their Chief of Staff.
 That was a moment for me.